xpublish-community/xpublish/docs/source/tutorial.rst

     # open as a zarr group
     zg = zarr.open_consolidated(http_map, mode='r')

-    # or open as another xarray dataset
+    # or open as another Xarray Dataset
     ds = xr.open_zarr(http_map, consolidated=True)

 Xpublish's endpoints can also be queried programmatically.
 For example: